-BAM 410 3 credits Government and Aviation
+BAM 410 - Government and Aviation (3)

 This course focuses on the role of the U.S. government in the development and regulation of the aviation industry.
 Emphasis is placed on comparing the pre-1978 regulated environment with the "deregulated" environment.
 Conventions, agreements, and acts are examined, including the impact of international bodies, domestic courts, and regulatory agencies.

-Prerequisite(s): HIS 303 GPA 2.0
+Prerequisite: HIS 303 GPA 2.0.

-BAM 411 3 credits

-Airport Management
+BAM 411 - Airport Management (3)

 This course is a study of the development of airports and the functions and responsibilities of airport management.
 The course provides an historical background and studies the roles of various governmental agencies in the management and regulation of airports.

-Prerequisite(s): BBM 201 and BMK 305
+Prerequisite: BBM 201 and BMK 305.

-BAM 412 3 credits Airline Management
+BAM 412 - Airline Management (3)

 This course offers an in-depth study of airline management in the environment of "deregulation."
 Students will analyze data and apply business and management principles through planning, organizing, equipping, and staffing a "paper" airline.
-Prerequisite(s): CTA 206, BBM 201, BMK 305, and FIN 305
+Prerequisite: BCS 206, BBM 201, BMK 305, and FIN 305.